suninlaw/stable-diffusion-bot/README.md

 This is a Discord bot that interfaces with the Automatic1111 API, from this project: https://github.com/AUTOMATIC1111/stable-diffusion-webui

+This version is forked from https://github.com/AndBobsYourUncle/stable-diffusion-discord-bot, is optimized for SDXL, and includes scripts and instructions for using it in a Docker container.

 Video showing off the current features: https://www.youtube.com/watch?v=of5MBh3ueMk

-## Installation

-1. Download the appropriate version for your system from the releases page: https://github.com/AndBobsYourUncle/stable-diffusion-discord-bot/releases
-   1. Windows users will need to use the windows-amd64 version
-   2. Intel Macs will need to use the darwin-amd64 version
-   3. M1 Macs will need to use the darwin-arm64 version
-   4. Devices like a Raspberry Pi will need to use the linux-arm64 version
-   5. Most other Linux devices will need to use the linux-amd64 version
-2. Extract the archive folder to a location of your choice

-## Building (optional, only if you want to build from source)
+## Building

 1. Clone this repository
-2. Install Go
-   * This varies with your operating system, but the easiest way is to use the official installer: https://golang.org/dl/
+2. Install Go  * This varies with your operating system, but the easiest way is to use the official installer: https://golang.org/dl/
 3. Build the bot with `go build`

 ## Usage

 1. Create a Discord bot and get the token
 2. Add the Discord bot to your Discord server.
 It needs permissions to post messages, use slash commands, mentioning anyone, and uploading files.